mlhartme/stool/DOCUMENTATION.md

     sc status mystage

 to see status information about your stage.
-E.g. `available` is the number of pods running your application.
-If `available` is above `0` you can point your browser the url printed by the `create` or `status` command.
+E.g. if `available` is above `0` you can point your browser to the url printed by the `create` or `status` command.

 Use